ZodanMedia/wp-theme-switcher/README.md

 # z-theme-switcher
-> A WordPress plugin that lets selected user roles switch temporarily and non-persistent to another (than the active) theme.
+> A WordPress pulgin that lets selected user roles switch temporarily and non-persistent to another (than the active) theme.

-When we are developing themes, we quite often like to switch between the old (active) and the new (to develop) version of a theme.
-Sometimes without other people noticing.
-This plugin does exactly that.
+In most of our custom WordPress themes, we like to view our pages without the admin bar.
+Still, while developing or maintaining a website, we like to have access to some of the most common admin items.
+This tiny menu helps a bit.

 **Project page**